davidmonterrosa/MonterrosaDPTimeTracker/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+### PEER REVIEW

+Alexander Soria: Your recration is really well done!
+You got the design down to a tee, and its fully responsive to how it's shown in the prototype.
+Your data is populated nicely, and changes through each of the three options easily.
+I do like the detail of the highlighted option remaining highlighted when that's the hours being shown (weekly staying highlighted when the weekly hours are being shown, for example).
+I genuinely cannot find anything wrong with this page.
+You did an amazing job!